This Version Posted: June 15, 2021

 - The Ontario Medical Association also offers additional facts about COVID-19 vaccine.

 - Serious adverse reactions to vaccines are rare.
-They happen less than one time in a million (Source: Ontario Ministry of Health).

 - If you get any vaccine, minor side-effects may occur.
 These are usually mild and clear up within a few days.
 Some common side-effects include: pain at the site of injection (even redness and swelling), body chills, feeling tired or feeling feverish.